Hearing Aids That Are Actually Affordable (and Good)

 Alternatively, if unbundling is not an option, you could inquire how to finance your hearing aids.
 Just be careful to review the payment terms to ensure interest payments don’t balloon the overall cost excessively, and also make sure to pay off the hearing aids by the agreed-upon date(s) so you don't incur extra interest charges.

 If you want to take the sting out of the initial hearing aid payment, you can also look into subscription hearing aids like Lyric and Audicus.
 With these devices, rather than buying them outright, you can pay a monthly fee that covers your aids and additional benefits, including maintenance, support, accessories, loss and damage protection, software updates, and regular hardware upgrades.
 Since you're essentially leasing the aids, you can cancel your contract anytime, though restrictions and penalties may apply.
-In some cases, you can also get free upgrades.
 Generally, the support for these aids consists of only online assistance, but some companies offer in-person office visits, too.
 Check out our article “Pros and Cons of Subscription Hearing Aid and Financing Plans” for details, as well as some of the OTC aids below.

 If you’re eligible for VA healthcare, you might also qualify for its hearing aid care.
 Members can schedule an appointment to have their hearing evaluated.
 If the audiologist recommends a hearing aid, the VA will cover the hearing aid and all associated costs.